Our past projects are organized here by topic. Select a topic below, and you will be brought to the project(s) that incorporated the selected topic.

 Caregiver Support and Enhanced Respite Demonstration Project (2010-2012)

 This demonstration project used the C.A.R.E.
 Tool to assess caregivers’ needs for respite and then measured the impact of the respite intervention on the caregiver in two health districts in Alberta.
 The demonstration project was evaluated to understand issues related to implementation of caregiver assessment and respite options and potential province-wide expansion.
-The Nova Scotia Centre on Aging was involved as a consultant on this project with respect to the use of the CARE TOol and evaluation framework.
+The Nova Scotia Centre on Aging was involved as a consultant on this project with respect to the use of the CARE Tool and evaluation framework.
 This project was funded by the Alberta Health Services.
 The project was led by Continuing Care Integrated Services, Seniors Health, Alberta Health Service.

 Does Timing of Caregiver Assessment Make A Difference: Evaluating the Impact with Older Spousal Caregivers of Persons with Cognitive Impairment (2010 – 2013) View brochure here